remult/remult/docs/guide/setup-angular.md

    }
    ```

+   ::: warning Note
+   The secret hash key used to sign the JWT should be kept secret (dah)

-4. Exclude `jsonwebtoken` from browser builds by adding the following JSON to package.json.
+4. Exclude `jsonwebtoken` from browser builds by adding the following JSON to the main section of the project's `package.json` file.

    *package.json*
    ```json